guoyang33/AU-1092-ACP-Sample/Week5/README.md

 <br>
 <a href="https://csie.asia.edu.tw/project/semester-103">https://csie.asia.edu.tw/project/semester-103</a>
 <br>
 p.s.
-Create a new Github repository for this program, submit your Github link to <a href="https://tronclass.asia.edu.tw/">TronClass</a>.
+Create a new Github repository for this program, submit your Github Repository link to <a href="https://tronclass.asia.edu.tw/">TronClass</a>.
 <br>

 ## 程式碼 | Code Sample